andrewconnell/pres-o365-node/README.md

 - **[Building Apps for Office & Office 365 using Node.js](pres-office-apps-nodejs.md)**

 	Are you an Office, Office 365 or even a SharePoint developer and interested in this thing called Node.js?
 This session will walk you through the steps to get started with Node.js and the plumbing needed for Add-ins for Office.
 In addition you will see how to create a web application that authenticates with Azure AD and talks to the Office 365 APIs all using Node.js!

+- **[Introduction to Node.js for the SharePoint & Office 365 Developer
+Abstract](pres-nodeintro-o365sp-dev.md)**

+  Have you heard about this thing called Node.js.
+They actually got JavaScript to run on the server?
+Are you kidding me!?
+Nope... and there are some very good reasons why you should consider it for your next SharePoint or Office 365 app project.
+In this class, you will learn what Node.js is, how to create a simple site and walk away with some resources on where to go from there.

 Demos
 -----